 How: Mail each of them a personalized postcard with a digital gift included.
 This tactic harnesses the sincerity of a physical card while drawing them to your website to receive their gift.
 The more positive interactions they have with your company, the greater the chances that you will make it onto their shortlist.

-3. Current Customers Who Are Upsell and Cross-Sell Targets
+3. Relationships With Current Customers Who Are Upsell and Cross-Sell Targets

 Don't underestimate the importance of your current customers.
 It costs less to sell to them than it does to attract new customers.
 They are also loyal and less price-sensitive, and they have expressed interest in buying additional services or products from you.